gristlekinginc/metsci-site-v2/docs/tutorial-basics/002-intro-to-console.md

 sidebar_position: 2
 ---

-# How to Use the LoRaWAN Console
+# How to Use the Helium Console

 This lesson will walk you through the process of using the **MeteoScientific (MetSci) Console**.
 You can follow along by visiting [console.meteoscientific.com](https://console.meteoscientific.com) and signing up for an account; you'll get 400 free data credits to start.
 This guide will give you an overview of the console and how data flows within the LoRaWAN network.